yogesh-studypad/cocos-docs/manual/framework/html5/release-notes/v3.0b/changelog/en.md

     28. [JSB]Fixed API inconsistence of EventMouse and EventTouch.

 * Known Issues:
-    1. [JSB]Property's getter/setter functions can not be overrided automatically in custom subclasses.
+    1. [JSB]Property's getter/setter functions can not be overridden automatically in custom subclasses.
     2. [JSB]CocoStudio's scene reloading may cause memory release issues and crash.
-    3. [JSB]OpenGL test is not functionnable in JSB.
+    3. [JSB]OpenGL test is not functioning in JSB.
     4. EventListener is not extendable.
     5. [JSB]ccui.TextField's is not responding to keyboard backspace button.